Current version: 1.3 – updated 5/15/17

 Prior to my “awakening” I had read some classic SFF; mostly the big names like Tolkien and Asimov, who are still bandied about by younger generations of nerdom.
 But I hadn’t realized how much is out there, nor the quality of some of the older stuff, nor, when you look back, how derivative some of today’s SFF is.

 “Pulp” SFF is not inherently of lower quality.
-Some of it was quite excellent.
+Much of it was quite excellent and some of it was foundational to modern fiction.

 We are truly blessed to live in a day and age when new books are constantly being written and published.
 The next Chronicles of Narnia or Harry Potter could be right around the corner.
 That said, the constant churn of new materials and entertainment media comes with a consequence.
 For every CS Lewis or Robert Heinlein, there’s at least one equally talented, once-known writer who has fallen into obscurity among the younger generations.